nathansmith/16x16-times-table/README.md

 ---

-This repo contains the original OmniGraffle file, as well as a printable PDF and high resolution PNG.
+This repo contains the original OmniGraffle file, as well as: PDF, PNG, SVG.

 Here's a visual preview…